Cyntho/KartoffelPuffer/README.md

 ### Restaurant View:
 - Create and manage restaurant layouts.
 Layouts may be given a time they are set as active to select from
 - List all customer reservations for a given date and manage them
+- Create and manage dishes (name, foto, description, allergies) for the customer to choose from.

 ### Requirements
 - Android 6.0 (API 23) or later